 The user's formatting routine should build one print line at a time in the buffer provided, and should use BALR to branch to the IBM-supplied print routine, which in turn prints the line on the dump data set.
+Offsets are recommended for all formatted control blocks that are longer than one output line.
+(One line generally formats 20 hexadecimal characters.)
 The print routine saves registers, prints the line, blanks the buffer, restores the registers, and returns control to the user's routine via register 14.
 No registers are necessary as input to this routine.